How to Get Rid of Mold in a Shower (DIY Guide)

 • Tape inside niche corners carefully

-Let this dry completely.
+Let this fully dry before waterproofing.

 Step 8: Waterproof the Shower (Two Full Coats)